Otero County Court Records

 Otero County Civil Court Records

-Civil disputes in Otero County are divided among the District Court and the Magistrate Court based on the amount in controversy and case type.
-The Twelfth Judicial District Court handles civil claims exceeding the magistrate court’s jurisdictional limit, equity matters, and appeals from the lower courts.
+Civil disputes in Otero County are divided between the District Court and the Magistrate Court based on the amount in controversy and case type.
+The Twelfth Judicial District Court handles civil claims exceeding the magistrate court's jurisdictional limit, equity matters, and appeals from the lower courts.
 The Magistrate Court adjudicates smaller civil claims, landlord-tenant disputes, and related actions.

 Filing fees for civil cases in the Twelfth Judicial District Court are as follows: